Geometric Waldspurger periods II

-We apply Theorem~\ref{Th_1} to calculate the following Rankin-Selberg convolution, which is an analog of (\cite{Ly1}, Theorem~2) for our ramified setting.
-Namely, let $E$ be an irreducible rank 2 local system on $X$.
-Write $\Aut_E$ for the corresponding automorphic sheaf on $\Bun_2$ constructed in \cite{FGV}, we normalize it as in (\cite{Ly1}, Definition~8).
-Our Proposition~\ref{Pp_RS_convolution} is an explicit calculation of $F_H(\Eis(\Qlb\oplus\cE_0)\otimes\delta_{\tilde D}^*\Aut_E)$, where $\delta_{\tilde D}: \Bunt_{2,D}\to\Bun_2$ is the map sending $(\bar M\subset M, \cU)$ to $M$.
+The end of the proof is an easy explicit calculation of the right hand side.
 The answer is of local nature, that is, makes sense for not necessarily irreducible local system $E$ on $X$.
+This is why, as in \cite{Ly1}, we think of (\ref{complex_essential_for_introd}) as some Rankin-Selberg type convolution.